FSSAI comes out with regulations for vegan foods | Business

 - India

-In order to curb sale of fake vegan foods, food regulator FSSAI has come out with regulations by defining what constitutes vegan foods and listed out various specifications to be followed for manufacture, sale and import of such food items.
+Besides, sellers of vegan foods should either exclusively or as part of retail merchandise stores and display the products in a manner distinguishable from non-vegan foods.

+The regulator has also mandated that no vegan food products should be imported except with a certificate issued by the recognized authorities of the exporting countries concerned.

-Food Safety and Standards Authority of India (FSSAI) has come out with the Food Safety and Standards (Vegan Foods) Regulations, 2022.
-The regulator had brought the draft regulations in September 2021.
+After coming out with the draft regulations for public comments in September 2021, the Food Safety and Standards Authority of India (FSSAI) issued the Food Safety and Standards (Vegan Foods) Regulations, 2022 earlier this month.

-After considering objections and suggestions received from the public in respect of the draft regulations, the FSSAI has come out with the new regulations.
+In recent years, the number of people opting for vegan foods is on the rise.

-''Vegan food means the food or food ingredient, including additives, flavourings, enzymes and carriers, or processing aids that are not products of animal origin and in which, at no stage of production and processing, ingredients, including additives, flavourings, enzymes and carriers, or processing aids that are of animal origin has been used,'' the FSSAI said in its definition.
+According to the watchdog, vegan food means the food or food ingredients, including additives, flavorings, enzymes, carriers, or processing aids that are not products of animal origin and in which, at no stage of production and processing, ingredients that are of animal origin have been used.

-No person can manufacture, pack, sell, offer for sale, market or otherwise distribute or import any food as vegan food unless they comply with the requirements laid down under these FSSAI regulations.
+FSSAI has said that no person can manufacture, pack, sell, offer for sale, market, or otherwise distribute or import any food as vegan food unless they comply with the requirements laid down under the regulations.

-''The food products to be called vegan, shall not have involved animal testing for any purpose, including safety evaluation, unless provided by any Regulatory Authority,'' it added.
+''The food products to be called vegan, shall not have involved animal testing for any purpose, including safety evaluation, unless provided by any regulatory authority,'' as per the regulations notified on June 10.

-The FSSAI regulations stated that the Food Business Operator (FBO) should ensure that all stages of production, processing and distribution are designed to take the appropriate precautions in conformity with the Good Manufacturing Practices in such a way to avoid the unintended presence of non-vegan substances.
+The FSSAI regulations stated that the Food Business Operator (FBO) should ensure that all stages of production, processing, and distribution are designed to take the appropriate precautions in conformity with the Good Manufacturing Practices (GMP) in such a way to avoid the unintended presence of non-vegan substances.

-If the same production line is shared with non-vegan products or ingredients, thorough cleaning or comparable measures in conformity with Good Manufacturing Practices should be carried out before production of vegan products commences.
+If the same production line is shared with non-vegan products or ingredients, thorough cleaning or comparable measures in conformity with the GMP should be carried out before production of vegan products commences, it added.

-The FBO should take appropriate precautions in conformity with the Good Manufacturing Practices before vegan products are prepared, produced or packaged.
+The FBO should take appropriate precautions in conformity with the GMP before vegan products are prepared, produced, or packaged.

 There shall be traceability established up to the manufacturer level.